 Understanding human visual perception is learning how people's eyes collect light and how the brain processes the resulting electric signals and constructs a mind "image".

-I had the chance to verify this fact once while sky-mountaineering at 9,000' in the Dolomites in the limited visibility of a heavy snowstorm.
+I had the chance to verify this brain behavior while sky-mountaineering at 9,000' in the Dolomites in the limited visibility of a heavy snowstorm.
 What looked to me to be a giant boulder 100 yards away revealed itself to be a stone the size of a fist 20 feet away.
 Evidently my brain learned quickly from this experience because the phenomenon did not repeat itself.
+The next day though with snow still falling I could not recognize the crest of a tall snow drift, skied right over it and fell six vertical feet (right on my skis).

 This analysis and interpretation process is strongly influenced by many personal factors such as intelligence, education, life experience, familiarity with the subject, health, mood, etc. To make things even more complex, we witness the outside world with all our senses and a print is a limited testimonial of the entire physical and emotional experience.
+Worse, the brain comes to different interpretations between seeing a scene live and watching a picture of the same subject.
 I converted completely from film to digital in 2004 because of the post-processing power of the latter.
-After the capture, Photoshop allows me to render the final image as close as possible to my memory of the original scene.
+After the capture, Photoshop allows me to render the final image as close as possible to my perception of the original scene.

 Sources of Learning